 After that, I went by the iconic Statue of Sveta Sofia and then to the Central Market Hall to look for more souvenirs.
 It wasn't very interesting but there were a few small souvenirs stalls.

 In the evening, I went back out again to take photos of the night lights.
 The cathedral looked pretty good all lit up.
-There were a couple of tour groups that were still out after dark.
+There were a couple of tour groups that were doing night tours of the area.